joerwin/short_url/README.md

 Usage:
 ---------------------
-Create a shortened URL
+* Create a shortened URL
-	POST request to the URL with a form encoded parameter named url and the system will return the shortened URL you can use.
+	* POST request to the URL with a form encoded parameter named url and the system will return the shortened URL you can use.
-	Example:
+	  * Example:
 		`curl  -X POST -d 'url=http://google.com' http://localhost/`
-	example success response:
+	  * Example success response:
 		`code: 201`
         `body: http://localhost/fg5`

-    returns a status code of 500 on any error creating the URL
+	  * Returns a status code of 500 on any error creating the URL

-Delete a shortened URL
+* Delete a shortened URL
-	DELETE request to the shortened URL
+	* DELETE request to the shortened URL
-	Example:
+	  * Example:
 		`curl  -X DELETE http://localhost/fg5`
-	always returns a 204 status code and an empty body
+	  * Always returns a 204 status code and an empty body

 * * * * *